fabiocionini/PHPtest/README.md

 **Returns:** a **200 OK** status or a **404 Not found** if record was not found.

-## TODO
-- Better code comments

 ## Possible improvements
 - Unit Tests!
 - More flexible Router URL parsing
-- Support for PUT and DELETE through POST and GET alternative routes (for incompatible clients)
+- Support for PUT and DELETE through POST and GET alternative routes (for clients that do not support PUT/DELETE requests)
 - Better error and edge cases handling
 - Data validation in model